 - Choice of law.
-In the event of a dispute, a choice of law provision determines which state's legal rules will be applied in the lawsuit.
+A choice of law provision determines which state's legal rules will be applied in the event of a lawsuit.

 - Jurisdiction.
-In the event of a dispute, a jurisdiction clause determines where (in which state and county) the lawsuit must be filed.
+A jurisdiction clause determines where (in which state and county) the lawsuit must be filed.

 - Waiver.
 This permits the parties to forego or give up the right to sue for breach of a particular provision of the agreement without giving up any future claims regarding the same provision.

 - Attachments.
-This guarantees that attachments and exhibits will be included as part of the agreement.
+This provides that attachments and exhibits will be included as part of the agreement.

 - Notice.
-This describes how each party must provide notices to the other (for example, to terminate the agreement).
+This describes how each party must provide notice to the other.

 - Relationships.
 This prevents either party from claiming a business relationship with the other (for example, by stating that the parties are partners or that one is the other's employee).